Esri/esri-leaflet-doc/src/pages/api-reference/controls/geosearch.md

 `bounds` | [`L.LatLngBounds`](http://leafletjs.com/reference.html#latlngbounds)| The bounds around this result.
 Helpful for zooming to results like cities and states.
 `latlng` | [`L.LatLng`](http://leafletjs.com/reference.html#latlng)| The center of the result.

 The result object will also contain any additional properties from the provider.
-See the [available providers](#available-providers) for more informationc.
+See the [available providers](#available-providers) for more information.